Best Of13 min read

 Pricing: Free (static sites) → $5/mo (basic apps) → scales with resources

-Best for: Teams already in the DigitalOcean ecosystem.
-Container-based deployments that need managed infrastructure without Kubernetes complexity.
+Best for: Teams already in the DigitalOcean ecosystem or building container-focused apps that need managed infrastructure without Kubernetes complexity.

 Decision Framework: Which Platform Should You Choose?

-The honest truth: there's no single "best" hosting platform for developers.
-The right choice depends on your stack, your traffic patterns, and whether you want to manage infrastructure or focus purely on code.
-What I can tell you is that all seven platforms in this list are genuinely good at what they do — the days of choosing between "expensive and reliable" or "cheap and terrible" are over.
+Here's the honest truth: there's no one "best" hosting platform for all developers.
+The right answer depends on your stack, traffic patterns, and whether you want to manage infrastructure or just write code.
+What I can tell you is that all seven platforms here are genuinely solid at what they do.
+The days of choosing between "expensive and reliable" or "cheap and terrible" are gone.

-If you're running WordPress professionally, Kinsta is the clear winner.
-For modern frontend frameworks, Vercel leads.
-For everything in between, Cloudways and Railway are the two platforms I keep coming back to.
+Running WordPress professionally?
+Kinsta wins without question.
+Building with modern frontend frameworks?
+Vercel leads.
+For everything in between, Cloudways and Railway are the two I keep coming back to.
+Worth the upgrade from basic VPS hosting?
+Absolutely.

 FAQ